 Are you passionate about the arts?
 Want to create theatrical magic on and off stage?
 A Bachelor of Arts degree in Theatre from the University of North Texas can prepare you for a variety of careers in the arts, including:

-The Department of Dance and Theatre provides you a comprehensive understanding of theatre.
-Through our rigorous curriculum, you’ll:
+The Department of Dance and Theatre offers you a comprehensive understanding of theatre.
+Through a rigorous curriculum, you'll:

-Competitive scholarships are available to help you pursue your education.
-They are awarded based on academic excellence and professionalism.
-Information about these scholarships is at the Dance and Theatre website.
+Competitive scholarships are available to help you pursue your degree.
+They're awarded based on academic excellence and professionalism.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.